Dario Gradi: Alleged involvement in UK football sexual abuse scandal

-Similar character references were provided by former Crewe trainee, later Crewe Chronicle (and Cheshire Live) journalist, Peter Morse, and former defender David Wright.
+Similar character references were provided by former Crewe trainee, later Crewe Chronicle and Cheshire Live journalist, Peter Morse, and former defender David Wright.

-On 3 December, The Independent reported an allegation from a former Chelsea youth player (later named as Eamonn Manners) that Dario Gradi, then Chelsea's assistant manager, visited the player's family's home to "smooth over" a complaint of sexual assault against Chelsea chief scout Eddie Heath in 1974.
+On 3 December, The Independent reported an allegation from a former Chelsea youth player (later named as Eamonn Manners) that Gradi, then Chelsea's assistant manager, visited the player's family's home to "smooth over" a complaint of sexual assault against Chelsea chief scout Eddie Heath in 1974.
 Gradi responded with a statement: